-Depending on the daily activities you have chosen for your Alaska luxury cruise experience, we may stop in one of the coastal towns of Ketchikan, Juneau, or Whittier for a day excursion.
-Each town has its own, unique sights, wildlife, and culture.
+Depending on which itinerary you choose for your Alaskan luxury cruise experience, your trip may start in the coastal towns of Ketchikan, Juneau, or Whittier.
+Each town has its own unique sights, wildlife, and culture.

-The city of Whittier is situated at the head of Passage Canal.
-The population is approximately 218.
-This small seaside village is home to an array of wildlife such as Bald Eagles, Great Gray Owl, Peregrine Falcon and so much more.
+The city of Whittier, at the head of Passage Canal, is the gateway to Prince William Sound.
+The highest concentration of tidewater glaciers in the world is in Prince William Sound.
+The population of Whittier is approximately 218.
+This small seaside village is home to an array of wildlife such as Bald Eagles, Great Gray Owls, Peregrine Falcons and so much more.

 The area of Whittier has served for centuries as a passageway between the Prince William Sound and Turnagain Arm.
 The Alaska Engineering Expedition envisioned a rail line out to this largely unsettled area back in 1914, but it was the U.S. Army that made Whittier where and what it is today.
 Whittier’s development can be deciphered in buildings still in use today.